MultiprojectDevOps/MultiprojectDevOps.github.io/README.md

-# MultiprojectDevOps
+# MultiprojectDevOps.github.io

-TODO: Catchier name?
+This repository contains the source files for the MultiprojectDevOps website.

+See [here](https://github.com/MultiprojectDevOps/MultiprojectDevOps.github.io/blob/master/docs/README.md) for instructions on building the site locally.

 # Acknowledgements